scalar0/auto-cli/README.md

 # autoCLI

 auto-CLI aims to automate .NET 6.0.* CLI applications development based on an input architecture stored in a .json file.
-The configuration file stores the architecture for the project's commands, subcommands, options and arguments.
+The configuration file stores the architecture for the project's commands, subcommands, options, arguments and properties.

 ## Configuration file